SV9104 – Research ethics

 - 2 credits overlap with PSY9002

-The participants are expected to read the curriculum in advance.
+- The participants are expected to be familiar with the curriculum in advance.

-The exam will consist of a group presentation on the last day of the course.
+- will take place on the last day of the course.

 Language of examination